codefresh-io/docs.codefresh.io/_posts/2023-06-15-june-release-notes.md

 ### Gerrit as Git provider for Pipelines and GitOps
-We are excited to announce the integration of Gerrit, the popular open-source web-based code review tool for Git repositories, with Codefresh.
-This integration brings powerful code review capabilities, access controls, and automation to both Codefresh Pipelines and Codefresh GitOps.
+We are excited to announce the integration of Gerrit, the open-source web-based code review tool for Git repositories, with Codefresh.

 **Gerrit and Codefresh Pipelines**
 By integrating Gerrit as a Git provider for Codefresh Pipelines, you can leverage its capabilities to trigger builds and tests automatically whenever a new change is pushed to Git repositories hosted in Gerrit.
 The integration allows you to closely monitor the status of builds and tests within the Gerrit environment itself, providing you with a comprehensive view of your development process.